lorpac/buildings_network_app/README.md

 - Run app.R, RStudio  will launch.
 - Click **run App**.
 It is then advised to open the app in your browser (click **Open in browser**).
 -  You can give your job a name using the **Job name** field.
 The default job name is *BuildingsNetwork*.
 - Move the blue square in the map to select the area of interest and click the button **Run**.
 Alternatively, you can directly insert the geographical coordinates of the center of your are of interest in the (Latitude, Longitude) boxes and click the button **Run**.
+It is also possible to search for places by clicking on the magnifying glass icon in the map.

 The area used for the creation of the Buildings Network is a 2km x 2km square.

 ## Retrieve the results